kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Resolving all the idiosyncrasies that exists in Cluster API, core Kubernetes, the rest of the ecosystem.
   (Let’s stay focused on Cluster API and keep improving incrementally).
-- To change how the Cluster API contract with infrastructure, bootstrap and control providers currently works (by using status fields).
+- To change fundamental way how the Cluster API contract with infrastructure, bootstrap and control providers currently works (by using status fields).

 ## Proposal